R4winput/R4winput/README.md

 ## `01 / ABOUT`

 I'm **Aylen**, a cybersecurity student based in Spain, interested in understanding systems from the inside out.

 My main focus is **malware analysis, reverse engineering, networking and security research**, while continuing to build software and experiment with creative technology.

+**Transparency and open source are at the core of how I learn and build**.
+I believe technology should be understandable, knowledge should be shared, and the things we create should invite others to inspect, question and improve them.

-I like working at the intersection between **breaking things to understand them** and **building things to make them better**.
+I like working at the intersection between **breaking things to understand them and building things to make them better**.

 ---